isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ### Browse

-* **Show Projects** &ndash; Determines whether Projects are available as a means of organizing your Dynamic Media Classic assets.
+* **Show Projects** - Determines whether Projects are available as a means of organizing your Dynamic Media Classic assets.
 See Organizing your work with Projects.

-* **Show Sample eVideo Content** &ndash; Turn on or off the display of eVideo sample content.
+* **Show Sample eVideo Content** - Turn on or off the display of eVideo sample content.

-* **Show Generated Content** &ndash; In folders, shows content generated from an asset.
+* **Show Generated Content** - In folders, shows content generated from an asset.
 For example, when a PDF file is rasterized as it is uploaded, Dynamic Media Classic creates one image for each page in the original PDF.
 If Show Generated Content is selected, each image generated when the original PDF was uploaded appears along with the PDF in the folder to which the PDF was uploaded.

-* **Show Encoded Videos** &ndash; Deselected (off) by default.
+* **Show Encoded Videos** - Deselected (off) by default.

    To quickly search and browse for videos in Dynamic Media Classic without having to navigate through numerous encoded derivatives of the same video, leave this option deselected (default).
 Only the Master Video thumbnail, which is the source video you uploaded and used to create all the derivatives, and only the “parent” Adaptive Video Set thumbnail, which contains all the “child” derivatives of the encoded video set, are displayed in the user interface.